 When should the soil be tested?

-- If in-ground, at least every 3 years or new area. - Purchased/bagged soils shouldn't need testing, if from reliable sources - Bulk topsoil should be tested
+- If in-ground, at least every 3 years or new area. - Purchased/bagged soils shouldn't need testing, if from reliable sources - Bulk topsoil should be tested.
+Topsoil is unregulated in MD

 Who should test the soil?
 (Which lab?)